davidchatting/Approximate/README.md

 * `Approximate::ARRIVE` once when the device first arrives in proximity
 * `Approximate::DEPART` once when the device departs and is no longer seen in proximity
 * `Approximate::SEND` every time the device sends (uploads) data

-* `Approximate::RECEIVE` every time the device receives (downloads) data - however unless the router is also in proximity, RECEIVE events will not be seen
+* `Approximate::RECEIVE` every time the device receives (downloads) data - however, unless the router is also in proximity, RECEIVE events will not be seen

 `setProximateDeviceHandler()` has two further optional parameters that define how proximity is managed, the full definition is: